Remuneration

 The Board of Directors of Componenta appoints the President and CEO and approves the terms andconditions of the President and CEO’s contract of service, as well as the salaries and remuneration payable to the President and CEO.
 The Board also decides on the salaries and remuneration of the members of the Corporate Executive Team on the basis of the proposal of the President and CEO, in accordance with the ”one over one” approval principle applied in the Group.

-In 2023, in accordance with the decision of the General Meeting, the Board members were paid a total of EUR 125,000 as annual remuneration.
+In 2025, in accordance with the decision of the General Meeting, the Board members were paid a total of EUR 148,000 as annual remuneration.
 The remuneration of the Board of Directors was paid in cash.
 In accordance with the decision of the General Meeting, the travel expenses of the members of the Board of Directors were reimbursed in accordance with the company’s travel policy.
-The Board of Directors did not establish any committees from among its members during the 2023 financial year.
+The Board of Directors did not establish any committees from among its members during the 2025 financial year.
 No variable compensation or performance-based bonuses were paid to the members of the Board of Directors.
-The remuneration of the Board of Directors was consistent with the remuneration policy during 2023.
+The remuneration of the Board of Directors was consistent with the remuneration policy during 2025.
+A meeting specific fee of EUR 1,000 was paid to a Board member who lives outside Finland and travels to Finland for a meeting.

 Remuneration of the President and CEO